Couverture de Road to Baghdad

 Yet Stanton’s prime “position” was short lived.
 Rounded up by the enemy, he would spend the next four months in Iraq as one of Saddam’s “guests”— also known as human shields—as the western “hostages” were shifted among various strategic facilities: chemical weapons factories, oil refineries, and power plants.
 Despite his dire circumstance, Stanton nevertheless strove at all times to do his duty to the best of his ability by continually taking notes and looking for ways to smuggle out information.
 In his role as a roving human shield, Stanton saw more of Iraq than he ever wanted to.
 Fortunately, he was released in time to fight the Gulf War with his Saudi unit.

-With the same insight and intelligence evident in his first book, Somalia on $5 a Day, Martin Stanton has produced another fascinating account that offers listeners a rare glimpse of a different time in the Middle East, when Saddam Hussein was at the height of his power and ambition, and when the U.S. was simply trying to repel an invader.
+With the same insight and intelligence evident in his first book, Somalia on $5 a Day, Martin Stanton has produced another fascinating account that offers readers a rare glimpse of a different time in the Middle East, when Saddam Hussein was at the height of his power and ambition, and when the U.S. was simply trying to repel an invader.

-©2003 Martin Stanton (P)2005 Random House, Inc. Random House Audio, a divison of Random House, Inc.
+©2003 Martin Stanton; (P)2005 Random House, Inc. Random House Audio, a divison of Random House, Inc.

 Armée et guerre Militaire